vannguyengd/gooddata-ui/docs/18_dashboard_plugins.md

 that you really should use as a starting point.

 ### Runtime guarantees and implications

+#### Lifecycle

+Every time your plugin is loaded to be used on a Dashboard, it will be instantiated exactly once.
+If implemented, your `onPluginLoaded`, `register` and `onPluginUnload` will be called once every time a Dashboard that links to your plugin is loaded.

+#### Dependencies

 When you build your plugin against a particular version of `@gooddata/sdk-ui-dashboard`, the plugin will be 'locked' to that version of the Dashboard component.
 Transitively, any dashboards that link with your plugin will be locked to